tier4/AutowareArchitectureProposal.proj/design/Planning/Planning.md

 ### Input
 - current pose: `/tf` (map->base_link): <br> This is current pose in map frame calculated by Localization stack.
-- goal pose: geometry_msgs::PoseStamped <br> This is goal pose given from the Operator/Fleet Management Software
+- goal pose: `geometry_msgs::PoseStamped` <br> This is goal pose given from the Operator/Fleet Management Software
-- map: autoware_lanelet_msgs::MapBin <br> This is binary data of map from Map stack.
+- map: `autoware_lanelet_msgs::MapBin` <br> This is binary data of map from Map stack.
 This should include geometry information of each lanes to match input start/goal pose to corresponding lane, and lane connection information to calculate sequence of lanes to reach goal lane.

 ### Output

 route: `autoware_planning_msgs::Route` <br> Message type is described below.
 Route is made of sequence of route section that vehicle must follow in order to reach goal, where a route section is a “slice” of a road that bundles lane changeable lanes.
-Note that the most atomic unit of route is lane_id, which is the unique id of a lane in vector map.
+Note that the most atomic unit of route is `lane_id`, which is the unique id of a lane in vector map.
 Therefore, route message does not contain geometric information about the lane since we did not want to have planning module’s message to have dependency on map data structure.

 ![Planning_component](/design/img/PlanningRouteMsg.svg)